Sun-Jc/EtherLend/server/README.md

 now we have a node.js serving at port `8085`.

+### Android app

-4. the Android app can now send http request to the node.js server and wait for response.
+the Android app can now send http request to the node.js server and wait for response.

 ## public ip